 The following materials are uploaded by the applicant, except for the official GRE scores and letters of recommendation, when completing the graduate application.
-Documents uploaded online must be uploaded by January 5th for both the Ph.D. and Ed.S. programs.
-Official GRE scores and official transcripts ordered must also be received by January 5th.
+Documents uploaded online must be uploaded by December 1st for the Ph.D. program and by January 5th for the Ed.S. program.
+Official GRE scores and official transcripts ordered must also be received by these dates.